19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Companions.md

 # Companions

-Companions follow their PC into great danger, even the [Shadowcurse](../Hazards/Shadowcurse.md).
+Companions follow the party into great danger, even the [Shadowcurse](../Hazards/Shadowcurse.md).

 ## Number of Companions